Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 In the Work document share Scam you receive an email about a shared document waiting for you.
 When you click-through you're presented with a login to your account for access.
 Look closely at emails and pages that ask for account information.
 Google has only one login page, if it looks different, question it and look at the specific web address (URL) that shows in your web browser.

 BONUS: 3 QUICK HOLIDAY SECURITY TIPS FOR GOOGLE APPS ADMINS: Check these 3 things before you leave for vacation: 1) Is SSL turned on?
-2) Are everyone's passwords rated "Strong"?
-3) Are all Google Apps Alerts turned on?
+2) Are everyone's passwords rated Strong?
+3) Are all Admin Console Alerts turned on?
 If you need assistance in reviewing these and performing a comprehensive Google Apps Security audit, please contact Coolhead Tech to speak with a Google Apps Certified Administrator